 Purpose of Screen: This screen offers a series of personalised exercises from which the user can select one to participate in.
 Each exercise displays a time estimate for completion.

 User Interaction: They can begin an exercise by pressing the icon taking them to screen 5.6.2 Exercise Run-Through.
-The user can select the ‘Add’ button to add exercises from a list of available exercises; this action will take them to 5.6.1 Add Exercises Screen, this screen also shows more in-depth information about an exercise.
+The user can select the ‘Add’ button to add exercises from a list of available exercises; this action will take them to 5.6.1 Add Exercises Screen.
+This screen also shows more in-depth information about an exercise.